 The LanzaTech Board is divided into three classes, with only one class of directors being elected in each year and each class serving a three-year term.
 Nigel Gormly, Jennifer Holmgren and Nimesh Patel are currently Class I drectors; Barbara Byrne and Gary Rieschel are currently Class II directors; and Jim Messina and Dorri McWhorter are currently Class III directors.
-Each Class I director has a term that expires at LanzaTech's 2024 annual meeting of stockholders, each Class II director has a term that expires at LanzaTech's 2026 annual meeting of stockholders, or in each case until their respective successors are duly elected and qualified, or until their earlier resignation, removal or death.
+Each Class I director has a term that expires at LanzaTech's 2024 annual meeting of stockholders, each Class II director has a term that expires at LanzaTech's 2026 annual meeting of stockholders, and each Class III director has a term that expires at LanzaTech's 2026 annual meeting of stockholders, or in each case until their respective successors are duly elected and qualified, or until their earlier resignation, removal or death.